springfall2008/batpred/docs/apps-yaml.md

     100 : 0.24
 ```

-- **battery_discharge_power_curve** - Some batteries tail off their discharge rate at low soc% and this optional configuration item enables you to model this in Predbat.
+- **battery_discharge_power_curve** - Some batteries tail off their discharge rate at low SoC% and this optional configuration item enables you to model this in Predbat.

-Enter the charging curve as a series of steps of % of max charge rate for each soc percentage.
+Enter the discharging curve as a series of steps of % of max discharge rate for each SoC percentage.

 The default is 1.0 (full power) discharge all the way to 0%.

-You can also look at the automation power curve calculation in the AppDaemon/Predbat log when Predbat starts (when this option is not set).
+When the battery_discharge_power_curve option is *not* set in apps.yaml and Predbat performs an initial run (e.g. due to restarting AppDaemon or an edit being made to apps.yaml),
+Predbat will generate the curve for you from historical battery discharging information.

+You should look at the [AppDaemon/Predbat logfile](output-data.md#predbat-logfile) to find the predicted battery discharging curve and copy/paste it into your `apps.yaml` file.

 Setting This option to **auto** will cause the computed curve to be stored and used automatically.
-This may not work very well if you don't do regular discharges to empty
+This may not work very well if you don't do regular discharges to empty the battery.
-the battery.

 In the same way as for the battery charge curve above, Predbat needs to have access to historical Home Assistant data for battery_discharge_rate, battery_power and soc_kw.